 Wibson Limited (the “Company”, “we”, “us” or “our”) respect your right to privacy and are committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website, use our app and/or SaaS (hereinafter the “Platforms”) regardless of where you visit it from and tell you about your privacy rights and how the law protects you.

 Please also use the Definitions section to understand the meaning of some of the terms used in this privacy notice.

 This privacy notice aims to give you information on how we collect and process your personal data through your use of our platforms, including any data you may provide through our platforms when you make a contribution for a WIB (hereinafter the “Token”).

 This website or any of our platforms is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 This version was last updated on February 18, 2020.